gsbrodal/gsbrodal.github.io/ipsa/front.md

 permalink: /ipsa/front.html
 ---

-Welcome to the Python course
+Welcome to the Introduction to Programming course